sdss/STUIAdditions/README.md

  exceptions.
 Code should try to use camelCase.
 A main function is unnecessary.

 ## TODO
-- Many scripts are not implemented here yet
 - This repository will see many more contributions once a viable test version of STUI on Python 3 is ready.